Home > Guides > Best wireless microphone systems: Range meets reliability

 It offers up to 88MHz in bandwidth across a maximum of 32 channels.
 And if you’re using it in a multi-channel configuration the Wireless Systems Manager controller software gives you access to sophisticated ways to coordinate frequencies.

 The mic itself is lightweight and comfortable to hold, and the receiver conveniently fits into a half, 1U rack space.
 It’s not directly rackmountable, but there are ways around that.
-It’s flexible, expandable, and with swappable capsules you can tailor it perfectly for the situation.
+It’s flexible, expandable, and with the swappable capsules you can tailor it perfectly for the situation.

-Best streamlined wireless microphone system over $500: Electro-Voice RE3-ND96
+Best streamlined wireless microphone system: Electro-Voice RE3-ND96

-Best streamlined wireless microphone system over $500
+Best streamlined wireless microphone system

 Electro-Voice RE3-ND96